philanc/luatweetnacl/README.md

 To understand the NaCl specs, the reader is referred to the NaCl specs at http://nacl.cr.yp.to/.
 This binding is very thin and should be easy to use for anybody knowing NaCl.

-The Lua binding hides the NaCl idiosynchrasies
-(eg. 32 mandatory leading null bytes for the text to encrypt and 16 leading null bytes in the encrypted text).
+*NOT YET IMPLEMENTED*  The Lua binding hides the NaCl idiosynchrasies (eg. 32 mandatory leading null bytes for the text to encrypt and 16 leading null bytes in the encrypted text).
 So the user does not need to provide or take care of the leading null spaces.